sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

   - :ref:`chapter-python`
   - :ref:`chapter-cython`

 If the answers to these and other such reasonable questions are yes, then you might want to give the patch a positive review.
 On the main ticket page, write a comment in the box explaining your review.
-If you think there are issues with the patch, explain them in the comment box as well.
+If you don't feel experienced enough for this, make a comment explaining what you checked, and end by asking if someone more experienced will take a look.
+If you think there are issues with the patch, explain them in the comment box and change the status to "needs work".
 Browse the tickets on the trac server to see how things are done.

 Closing tickets